phaserjs/phaser/README.md

 Updates:

-* Updated to latest Pixi.js dev branch build
+* Updated to latest Pixi.js dev branch build.
-* When a Sprite is destroyed any active filters are removed as well.
+* When a Sprite is destroyed any active filters are removed at the same time.
 * Updated Pixi.js so that removing filters now works correctly without breaking the display list.
-* Phaser.Canvas.create updated to it can be given an ID as the 3rd parameter.
+* Phaser.Canvas.create updated so it can be given an ID as the 3rd parameter (can also be set via new Game configuration object).
 * Updated display/fullscreen example to reflect new full screen change.
 * Loads of updates to the TypeScript definitions files - games fully compile now and lots of missing classes added :)
 * Removed 'null parent' check from Group constructor.
 Will parent to game.world only if parent value is undefined.